Skills4EOSC-DSCurriculum/Pilot-Training-Ontologies/resources/syllabus.md

 We will establish some links to its use within a data management context, and we will explore the possibilities of making queries within the semantic web using linked data.
 The workshop will include hands-on exercises using SPARQL.

+## Target audience
-## Target audience: Everyone interested in research data management (such as knowledge graphs, linked data, or related areas)
+Everyone interested in research data management (such as knowledge graphs, linked data, or related areas)

-## Expertise Level / Skill Level: Beginner
+## Expertise Level / Skill Level
+Beginner

-## Primary Language: English
+## Primary Language
+English

-## Access Cost: N
+## Access Cost
+N

 ## Prerequisites: None